 WHAT IMPACT ARE YOU MAKING?

 We also think a lot about earning potential for our community because our work specifically addresses the Colorado Paradox, educating and providing opportunities to our own local students who stay in Colorado when they complete college.
-We work with public school students and require students to stay in Colorado to fulfill their scholarships and receive those wraparound supports, and so we’re really growing our own local talent.
+We work with Denver Public Schools’ students and require students to attend college in Colorado to fulfill their scholarships and receive those wraparound supports, and so we’re really growing our own local talent, with local partnerships.
 That’s really exciting as well to help boost not only family self-sufficiency but also economic vitality within our own community.

 WHAT (OR WHO) INSPIRES YOU TO MAKE THIS IMPACT?

 I feel like we’re really fortunate because of the partnerships that we have – with our students and Scholars, our partnerships with the institutions of Higher Ed and with Denver Public Schools, with community members, with our donors, and with each other.
 There is not a day that goes by that I am also not equally as inspired by our team which is amazingly diverse in terms of not just race and ethnicity, but also backgrounds, life experiences, and perspectives.
 Our team really works hard to be of service to our Scholars and to our donors and partners and really to each other.
 We have an incredible culture within our organization, and I’ve never felt so fortunate as to be a part of a team of 60 individuals who have each other’s backs and really will always jump into an opportunity to provide thought partnership, brainstorming, and support.
 There are stories after stories after stories of the impact that our team has on our students, Scholars, donors, partners, etc., but to see the impact they have on one another and the inspiration that everyone provides to each other is pretty extraordinary.